【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 cashmere

-Cashmere is an animal fiber obtained from cashmere goats.
-It has extremely high heat retention and moisture control properties and is said to be the best in the animal fiber world, but it is also one of the most difficult to handle .
+It is an animal fiber obtained from cashmere goats.
+It has excellent heat retention and moisture control properties and is said to be the best in the animal fiber world, but it is also one of the most difficult to handle .
 It often loses its shape and pills , and is prone to stains when wet .
 To avoid damage, it may be best to use it when you want to splurge, such as when going out or on special occasions, rather than for everyday use.

 Elasticity